-Whether it’s a ‘Big Fat Greek Wedding’, or a simple, barefooted, sandy beach affair, you deserve your dream wedding.
+Whether it’s a week-long extravaganza, or a simple, barefooted, sandy beach affair, you deserve your dream wedding.
 But how can you keep costs down while still keeping your ethical heart and soul?

 Just like learning a couple of steps for your first dance, planning a wedding with the planet in mind might take a bit of work.
 But it will ensure you have a day that reflects your love for each other and commitment to your values.

-Buying an Australian-made dress means you’ll know exactly where the garment came from.
+Buying a dress from a local designer means you’ll know exactly where the garment came from.
 You can avoid dresses made from materials with dubious sources and suspicious labour standards.

 3. Buy Ethical Jewellery

 Workers who source the gemstones, metals and craft the jewellery deserve a fair wage and safe working conditions.
 Buying ethical jewellery helps make this happen, minimising negative impacts on both jewellery production on the local environment and community.
 Win win!